 Review to Publication ratio

-The distribution of the impact factors of journals Stephen Makonin has reviewed for.
+The distribution of the Journal Impact Factors of journals Stephen Makonin has reviewed for.

 Total reviews over time